forgecommunitywiki/Documentation/docs/items/globallootmodifiers.md

 -------------------------------

 You will need 4 things:
-1. Create a `global_loot_modifiers.json` file at `/data/forge/loot_modifiers/`
+1. Create a `global_loot_modifiers.json` file at `/data/forge/loot_modifiers/`.
     This will tell Forge about your modifiers and works similar to [tags][].
-2. A serialized json representing your modifier
+2. A serialized json representing your modifier.
     This will contain all of the data about your modification and allows data packs to tweak your effect.
-3. A class that extends `LootModifier`
+3. A class that extends `LootModifier`.
     The operational code that makes your modifier work.
-4. Finally, the serializer for your operational class This is [registered] as any other `ForgeRegistryEntry`.
+4. Finally, the serializer for your operational class.
+    This is [registered] as any other `ForgeRegistryEntry`.

 The `global_loot_modifiers.json`
 -------------------------------